Rebel Frenchman for example brought back without notice (8)

 'ge' enclosing 'ad' is 'gade'.

-(Other definitions for renegade that I've seen before include "Person who deserts from cause or faith", "Treacherous person", "Deserter, betrayer", "Dare Gene to become a rebel", "Outlaw", "Rebel, outlaw", "Rebel deserter", "Deserter, turncoat", "One who deserts cause or faith" and "Apostate".)
+(Other definitions for renegade that I've seen before include "A deserter from a cause or faith", "Person who deserts from cause or faith", "Betrayer, deserter", "not someone true to the cause", "Traitor", "Treacherous deserter", "Deserter, betrayer", "Turncoat, rebel", "Dare Gene to become a rebel" and "Outlaw".)